 Two common brush species native to Kansas and widely spread across the state are roughleaf dogwood (Cornus drummondii) and smooth sumac (Rhus glabra).

 Roughleaf dogwood is a shrub that can reach 15 feet in height.
 Flat-topped clusters of white flowers usually appear in late May to early June.
-The round white fruits appear in September to October.
-Roughleaf dogwood occurs in fencerows, edge of woods, along streams, and open prairies.
+The round white fruits appear from September to October.
+Roughleaf dogwood occurs in fencerows, edge of woods, along streams, and on open prairies.
 It provides cover for wildlife and nesting birds.

-Smooth sumac will grow to a height of 5-7 feet and produces an open milo-like head in early June Leaves are odd-pinnately compound and turn to bright red in the fall.
-The round red fruits are produced by August to September.
+Smooth sumac will grow to a height of 5-7 feet and produces an open milo-like head in early June Leaves are odd-pinnately compound and turn bright red in the fall.
+The round red fruits are produced from August to September.
 It grows on rocky soils in pastures and along fencerows.
 Some birds will eat the seed and the plants provide cover for birds and mammals.

 These shrubs can produce clumps that will shade out and reduce forage production.
-Cattle generally do not browse on these species.
+Cattle generally do not browse these species.
 Sheep and goats are more likely to utilize these woody plants.

 Be on the lookout for roughleaf dogwood and smooth sumac and implement a control plan if needed.

 Roughleaf dogwood is rarely grazed and invades grassland in the absence of prescribed burning.
 Pastures that are frequently burned usually do not have a roughleaf dogwood problem.
 A Konza Prairie study near Manhattan indicated that roughleaf dogwood increases dramatically on grazed or ungrazed watersheds with a burning frequency of 4 years, compared to annual burning.
 Once established, roughleaf dogwood is difficult to remove with fire alone as the plant usually leafs out after the burning season.
 Long-term late-spring burning may gradually reduce stands of roughleaf dogwood.